 Barnet Overseas Students Housing Association Ltd was started in 1967 by a group of people concerned about the lack of affordable housing in London for overseas students.
 Their aim was to provide purpose-built accommodation for full-time post-graduate students from all over the world.
 Sixty six units now make up this international community on a pleasant, leafy site which they named Nansen Village, after Fridtjof Nansen, the Norwegian Nobel Peace Prize laureate of 1922.

-Background to the conception and realization of the Village
+Background to the conception and realisation of the Village

 Kurt and Charlotte Weinberg had always searched for some way to help bring people of different backgrounds and beliefs together.
 He had seen all too often the detrimental effects of “nationalism”; unnatural divisions between people based either on some sense of superiority or on fear.
 It occurred to them that much could be done to give a better impression of Britain to foreigners, especially foreign students.
 Students were an obvious focus because they were likely to be receptive to his views on co-operation and understanding between differing groups of people; they would also take their experiences home with them.